OwnMarket/OwnBlockchain/Docs/Transactions/TxActions.md

 ## Eligibility Actions

-### `SetEligibility`
+### `SetAcccountEligibility`

-`SetEligibility` action sets the account eligibility in the context of primary and secondary market for an asset.
+`SetAccountEligibility` action sets the account eligibility in the context of primary and secondary market for an asset.

 Parameter | Data Type | Description
 --- | --- | ---